amida-tech/orange-api/docs/src/patients.md

 ### Delete Patient [DELETE]
-Remove a patient for whom the user has write access to. **This permanently removes the patient, all of their associated habits, doctors, pharmacies, medications and adherences _for all users the patient is shared with_** and as such should be used with extreme caution.
+Remove a patient for whom the user has write access to. **This permanently removes the patient, all of their associated habits, doctors, pharmacies, medications and dose events _for all users the patient is shared with_** and as such should be used with extreme caution.

 To completely remove a patient from the user's sphere of influence, note that `PUT` should be